 Removal of production rock material from Site E for disposal at the tailings facility commenced in 2006.
-Between 2006 and 2011, a total of approximately 101,400 cubic yards of material were removed from Site E. There was no removal in 2012 or 2013 due to a delay in the permitting process for the proposed Stage III Tailings Facility Expansion and the need to utilize the remaining permitted capacity for tailings disposal.
+Between 2006 and 2011, a total of approximately 101,400 cubic yards of material were removed from Site E. There has been no removal since 2011 due to a delay in the permitting process for the proposed Stage III Tailings Facility Expansion and the need to utilize the remaining permitted capacity for tailings disposal.
 HGCMC plans to remove the remaining production rock from Site E for disposal in the tailings expansion area.
-No additional haulage will occur until the required permits are issued for the tailings expansion and construction is underway.